 The first thing that you have to keep in mind is the type of shower head you use.
 There are tons of shower heads available in the market, and each has different features and characteristics.
 You have to know your type and follow the fixing method accordingly.

 If you want to follow the DIY method and know-how to fix the leaking shower head, some of the things you must keep handy.
 Here are those:

 - Large bowl

 - Teflon tape

 Keep a toolbox full of these above types of equipment handy.
 Do not run to find out a needed tool while you fix the leak.

 These DIY methods are not very difficult.
 But, at the same time, you have to be very cautious before implementing each and every step.

 - Stop the water supply first.
 You have to make sure that the water supply is restricted when you start fixing the leak.

 - Bring a large towel to cover the drain and the bottom of the shower head.
 As you do not know how deep the leak is, there is a possibility of water flooding.
 If any of the equipment gets flown away in the drain, then you will not be able to fix the nuts tight.
 So, be very cautious right from the beginning.

 - Try to unscrew the shower head from the joint.
-You can do it by your hands with a little bit of effort.
-However, if you think that it is incredibly tight, use crescent wrench and pliers to get it removed from the wall.
+You can do it with your hands with a little bit of effort.
+However, if you think that it is incredibly tight, use a crescent wrench and pliers to get it removed from the wall.